Toafu/cse592-big-two/RL.md

 # Reinforcement Learning

-## State (WIP)
+## State
-- Count number of each combination as state (e.g. 10 singles, 4 pairs, 2 straights)
-- Agent's hand and Play history
+- Agent's hand, last Play, and Play history?
 - Every round as a state, with agents hand and the cards that are being played by other agents

 ## Actions